RacimoLab/it-docs/servers.md

 Once you are connected to the vpn, you can [`ssh`](ssh.md) directly to a racimo cluster compute node.
 Available nodes are `racimocomp<NN>fl`, where `<NN>` is in the range 01--07.

+# dandy cluster

+**Racimo group members should use the racimo cluster, not the dandy cluster.**

+The "dandy" cluster is located in the "unicph" domain and are accessed via the VPN just as for the "racimo" cluster.

+Available nodes are `dandycomp01fl` and `dandycomp02fl`.

 # Installing software